bensheldon/island94.org/_posts/2025-03-16-addressing-it-directly.md

 tags: []
 ---

-Lost to time in my Code for America email was a list of reasons why deferring to software engineers can be problematic.
+Lost to time in my Code for America email's sent folder was a list of reasons why deferring to software engineers can be problematic.
 It included this theme, from Will Larson's ["Building personal and organizational prestige"](https://lethain.com/building-prestige/$0):

 <blockquote markdown="1">